 6:00pm – Adjournment

 Conference App -- Whova

 The conference will be hosted on Whova, the event and conference platform.
 Download Whova today to engage with conference attendees, interact with presenters, and view real-time session information.

 The Sarah Brabant Trailblazer Award was established in 2016 in honor of her service to the community and commitment to advancing women’s equity.
 Dr. Brabant served the University and Acadiana community selflessly as founder of the Mayor’s Commission on the Needs of Women, President of the Board of Directors for Faith House, and the professor for the first course on death and dying at UL Lafayette.

-The recipient of the 2019 Sarah Brabant Trailblazer Award will be announced during the Keynote and Awards Luncheon, which begins at 11:30am.
+The recipient of the 2021 Sarah Brabant Trailblazer Award will be announced during the Opening Session & Awards Program on Tuesday, March 2 at 1:00pm.

-A number of businesses and organizations throughout the community dedicated to providing services to support women’s issues will be in attendance at the conference during our exhibitor session.
+A number of businesses and organizations throughout the community dedicated to providing services to support women’s issues will be featured during the virtual conference in the Exhibitor Center.
 If you or your organization is interested in serving as an exhibitor, click here to learn more and apply!